sjefvanleeuwen/fieldlab-reference-architecture/README.md

 A free, cross platform open source implementation of the managed .NET framework.
 The lab develops in .NET standard whenever possible as this version is a set of APIs that all .NET platforms have to implement.
 This unifies the .NET platforms and prevents future fragmentation.

+### ODATA RESTful

+OData (Open Data Protocol) is an ISO/IEC approved, OASIS standard that defines a set of best practices for building and consuming RESTful APIs.
+OData RESTful APIs are easy to consume.
+The OData metadata, a machine-readable description of the data model of the APIs, enables the creation of powerful generic client proxies and tools.

 ### Object Management Group (OMG)

 The Object Management Group (OMG) is an international, open membership, not-for-profit technology standards consortium.
 OMG Task Forces develop enterprise integration standards for a wide range of technologies and industries.